course-deep-learning

 You will be graded on a 100 point scale (e.g. 93 to 100 = A, 90-92 = A-, 87-89 = B+, 83-86 = B, 80-82 = B-…and so on).

-Homework and reading assignments are solo assignments and must be original work.
+Homework and reading assignments are solo assignments and must be your own original work.
+Use of large language models for answer generation is not allowed.

 Extra Credit